Simunition715/ToDooze/README.md

 ## Author

-This ToDo app was created by Will-i-am.
+This ToDo app was created by @Simunition715.

 ## License